PBGPL Banner

 How to detect gas leak

 Although gas leaks are uncommon, they are easy to detect.
-Here’s how you can spot one.
+Here’s how you can spot one:

-Sound.
-Pay attention to hissing, whistling or roaring sounds coming from underground or from a gas appliance.
+• Sound: Pay attention to hissing, whistling, or roaring sounds coming from underground or from a gas appliance.

-Sight.
-Be aware of dirt spraying into the air, continual bubbling in a pond or creek, and dead or dying vegetation in an otherwise moist area.
+• Sight: Watch for dirt spraying into the air, continual bubbling in a pond or creek, and dead or dying vegetation in an otherwise moist area.

 Do & Don't for CNG